Current Status for 20-21 Sports

 *Students who test positive for antibodies, but not a positive COVID test, still need to participate in the testing program.

 The Abbott BinaxNOW antigen rapid test is completed by the student with a simple noninvasive self swap less than an inch into the nostril.
 The test takes less than a minute, but test results cannot be read for 15 minutes.
 Athletes will leave the testing area before the result can be read.
 Athletes who test positive will be isolated immediately and encouraged to obtain a PCR test within 48 hours to confirm.
 If confirmed, the athlete is considered infectious and must isolate for 10 days from the antigen test date (or current CDC guidance).
-Contact tracing from a positive antigen test is from 48 hours prior, which will be from Saturday/Sunday if students test on Monday morning.

 *Students with a positive antigen test who then test negative on a PCR test are not considered a positive COVID case and can return to full eligibility immediately (including continued testing).

 The MHSAA recognizes the importance of the athletic experience for students and is making every effort to maintain and complete all seasons.
 As much as athletics have never been risk free, the MHSAA is a collective group of over one thousand schools actively mitigating physical risks to the best of their ability while considering the mental health risks of athletes as well.
 Thank you for your support and partnership as Holland Christian seeks to influence our sports culture for Christ.
 Our collective actions put God on display as we spectate, practice and compete.
 Please do your part to stay flexible, positive and respectful at our opponent facilities in addition to our own as we move forward together.
-We all have a role to play in mitigating the associated risks, but we know God’s faithfulness and his future presence is with us as we move “through it” (Isaiah 43:2) together.
+We all have a role to play in mitigation, but we know God’s faithfulness and his future presence is with us as we move “through it” (Isaiah 43:2) together.
 Go Maroons.